andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 (placing 66 and 66 on the leaderboards for that day), concluding the "competitive" part.
 Of course, the real fun always starts after.
-When discussing with some friends (on the [subreddit](https://www.reddit.com/r/adventofcode) and freenode's `##advent-of-code` channel), we started talking about the trade-offs of different implementations and realized that the extra dimensionality was no
+When discussing with some friends (on the [subreddit](https://www.reddit.com/r/adventofcode) and freenode's `##adventofcode` channel), we started talking about the trade-offs of different implementations and realized that the extra dimensionality was no
 joke: as you upped the number of dimensions, the number of points you have to consider grow exponentially, and so does the number of neighbors at each point to check.
 4D can be solved naively, but anything higher is going to be strained.